Azure/aksArc/eval/steps/1_AKSHCI_Azure.md

 In this guide, you'll walk through the steps to stand up an AKS on Azure Stack HCI infrastructure.
 At a high level, this will consist of the following:

-* Deploy an Azure VM, running Windows Server 2019, to act as your main Hyper-V host - this will be automatically configured with the relevant roles and features needed for your evaluation
+* Deploy an Azure VM, running Windows Server 2019 or 2022, to act as your main Hyper-V host - this will be automatically configured with the relevant roles and features needed for your evaluation
-* On the Windows Server 2019 VM, deploy the AKS on Azure Stack HCI management cluster
+* On the Windows Server VM, deploy the AKS on Azure Stack HCI management cluster
-* On the Windows Server 2019 VM, deploy the AKS on Azure Stack HCI target clusters, for running workloads
+* On the Windows Server VM, deploy the AKS on Azure Stack HCI target clusters, for running workloads

 Contents
 -----------